django-cms/django-cms/docs/getting_started/tutorial.rst

 - **TypeError: Result of expression 'jQuery' [undefined] is not a function.**

-If you see this, check the :setting:`MEDIA_URL` variable in your settings.py file.
+If you see this, check the :setting:`django:MEDIA_URL` variable in your ``settings.py`` file.
 Your webserver (e.g.: Apache) should be configured to serve static media files from this URL.

 - **Unsafe JavaScript attempt to access frame with URL http://localhost/media/cms/wymeditor/iframe/default/wymiframe.html from frame